-In a difficult market, confronted by social challenges such as the covid-19 pandemic and an increasingly insecure political environment worldwide, it is important to continue to accept our social responsibility as an enterprise.
+In a difficult market, confronted by social challenges and an increasingly insecure political environment worldwide, it is important to continue to accept our social responsibility as an enterprise.

 The FORSTER Group, headquartered at Waidhofen an der Ybbs in Austria and with further locations in Austria, Germany, Switzerland, France, Slovakia and Romania, has been a family-owned business ever since its foundation in 1956.